Deploy ClojureScript to Github Pages

 clj -m cljs.main -d "demo-clojurescript-gh-pages/out" -c demo.static-website -r

-The above command will take a moment to run.
-When completed, a browser tab will automatically open and serve your HTM, CSS and ClojureScript.
+The above command will compile your CLJS into JS.
+It can take a moment to run.
+When completed, a browser tab will automatically open and serve your HTML, CSS and ClojureScript.
 If everything worked you should see a site that looks like this:

 screenshot of example hello clojurescript site